charanyadavkandhi/Data-Analysis-Project/README.md

 ## Overview

-This project demonstrates data analysis and visualization techniques using Python.
-Various charts and plots were created to analyze student marks and identify performance patterns.
+This project demonstrates data analysis and visualization using Python.
+The dataset contains student marks, and various visualization techniques are used to identify trends, compare performance, and generate insights.

 ## Technologies Used